collectiverealms/collectiverealms/ta.md

 Froogly the Hermit was out walking, looking to collect a basket of moon-mushrooms for his supper.
 He found them edible and quite healthy, as he had not withered away after a few months of eating them.
 They were a little tasteless and had no interesting colors, but besides an occasional moon-mouse, they were all he ate.

 As he walked along, woven basket on his withered back, white beard and tattered clothes swaying under him, he ruminated on his isolation on the Moon.
-Certainly, it was nice to have somewhere to yourself every once in a while, and being on an entire other celestial body helped to keep dangerous monsters away.
-Still, he thought, a companion would be nice, if only to chat with and make the time pass easier.
+Certainly, it was nice to have somewhere to yourself every once in a while, and being on an entire other celestial body helped to keep dangerous monsters away. *Still*, he thought, *a companion would be nice, if only to chat with and make the time pass easier.*

 This is why he was so surprised when, upon climbing a small hill and peering over the top, he could see a small figure running about inside a large crater, shaking its fists at the sky and shouting.
 Perplexed and intrigued, Froogly decided to get closer.

 As he approached, he saw that it was a Halfling man with silky robes and a well-groomed moustache.
 He was shouting and waving his arms, until he dropped to the ground, gripping his head and moaning.